OsmiumNetwork/EduKit/README.md

 # EduKit
-Proxy, by osmiumnetwork, powered by UV
+Proxy, by Osmium Network, powered by UV